 September 2020 Our collaborative manuscript about smart traceability for food safety has been accepted by Critical Reviews in Food Science and Nutrition.

-April 2020 We have received a seed grant from Microbial Systems at Virginia Tech to develop a CRISPR-based biosensor to detect antimicrobial-resistance genes (ARGs) in food systems.
+April 2020 We received a seed grant from Microbial Systems at Virginia Tech to develop a CRISPR-based biosensor to detect antimicrobial-resistance genes (ARGs) in food systems.

 December 2019 Dr. Chen gave two seminar talks about engineered phages for food safety at the Zhejiang University and Jiangnan University.